lpodo/portfolio2/README.md

 The **↓ Export CSV** button in the Add form exports all non-sold positions of the current portfolio to a CSV file (`{name}_pl.csv`).
 Includes columns: `ticker`, `qty`, `entry`, `current`, `pnl`, `pnl_pct`, `category`, `region`, `sector`, `currency`.
 Useful for pasting into Excel or any spreadsheet tool.

+[ALL POSITIONS](#all-positions) and pinned [global sets](#global-sets) export the same way, from the bar under the table — the union rather than one portfolio, aggregated so a ticker held in several places is one line, with a `portfolio` column naming where it came from and a weight column giving its share of the whole.

 ## Backup & Restore

 From the Settings panel: